 So, what is an Agile Mindset?

 Well, lets start with what it is not.
-It is not thinking you can make changes constantly and still expecting progress to be made, and it’s not expecting the same work (development of same features and functionality) to be done in less time.
+It is not thinking you can make changes constantly and still expecting progress to be made.
+And it’s not expecting the same work (development of same features and functionality) to be done in less time.
 It’s not thinking “We can’t release it until it’s all done, so it doesn’t matter if we do it now or later”.

 The Agile Mindset is thinking iteratively, and working on the most valuable things first.
-It is breaking down features so the valuable pieces can get done, but the polishing that make it perfect are put off until later.
+It is breaking down features so the valuable pieces can get done, but the polishing to make it perfect are put off until later.
 It’s realizing that a user is happier with a functional feature that they can actually use without all of the polish than without the new feature at all.

 It is accepting that no one knows what the final product will be until the final product is done.
 Ideas become clearer as you see the product being developed.
 Feedback from earlier users will drive changes during the development process.
 Embrace the changes and adjust with each iteration.